Welcome and General Information

 A Certificate program administered by the Institute of Agricultural Technology (IAT) is offered in Horticulture in the field of Landscape & Nursery Management.
-There are many opportunities in the horticulture industry for graduates from the 2-year Landscape Horticulture Program at Michigan State University.
+There are many opportunities in the horticulture industry for graduates from the Landscape Horticulture Certificate Program at Michigan State University.
 Further information on the IAT Horticulture programs may be obtained by contacting Marcus Duck at firstname.lastname@example.org or (517) 355-5191 ext.
 1351.

 Michigan State University offers a four-year curriculum leading to a Bachelor of Science Degree in Horticulture in preparation for positions of responsibility in horticulture.
 Practical horticultural experience is recommended either before college or during summers while in college.

 Horticulture prepares students to meet the challenges of an expanding multibillion-dollar industry.
 Horticulture is high technology, encompassing production and management in our traditional businesses (both on the farm and in the most advanced controlled environment facilities), marketing and utilization of intensively cultivated, high-value crops, provision of horticultural services as technicians, consultants, designers, and educators at all levels, and in research in product development, growth regulation, biotechnology, breeding and genetics, and sustainable agriculture.